Radimal/marvelous-chestnut/src/pages/blog/set-big-goals.md

     * The Radimal team (and a DACVR) is available for questions.
 Click the link at the bottom of your patient's report to ask a question.
 We'll get back to you right away!
 11. What if I want a radiologist report?
     * All Radimal cases can easily be submitted for our own Radimal teleradiologist report.
 Just click the "Get consult" button on your patient's report to request a teleradiologist interpretation.
+12. How will I be charged for Radimal reports?
+13. What if Radimal isn't for me?
+    * We think that you will love Radimal and we'll try to support you in any way possible.
+But if this amazing system isn't for you, we'll cancel your membership at any time with no yearly contract or hidden fees.